Rana El Nemr: The Metro (2003–2004)

 This photography series The Metro blends social commentary with artistic storytelling and presents a reflective view of the rapid changes that were happening to a representative section of Cairo's middle-class, namely its metro riders, in the early 2000s.
 El Nemr captures passengers in candid, introspective moments both in the metro stations and in the metro carriages.
 The vivid backdrops of the vibrant ceramic tile designs and backlit advertisements inside the station walls contrast with the invisible, yet mounting and conflicting societal pressures to which each person in this space is subject.
 The metro setting emphasizes both the humanity but also the anonymity in public spaces.
 The series explores solitude, cultural identity, and the transient nature of public interactions, and with many of the images also taken in the designated women's carriages, the work also subtly contrasts traditional and modern elements in Cairo's urban life through the diversity of the women's clothing styles.

-This series was pivotal in cementing El Nemr's place in the art world and has been internationally recognized, including been awarded "Le Grand Prix" of the Photographic Biennale in Bamako, Mali in 2005 and been exhibited widely as part of art festivals, group exhibitions and solo shows, including a 2004 solo exhibition at Cairo's Townhouse Gallery, and as part of the travelling group exhibition She Who Tells a Story: Women Photographers from Iran and the Arab World at the Museum of Fine Arts, Boston, Carnegie Museum of Art, National Museum of Women in the Arts, and the Ackland Art Museum, between 2013–2019.
+This series was pivotal in cementing El Nemr's place in the art world and has been internationally recognized, including been awarded "Le Grand Prix" of the Photographic Biennale in Bamako, Mali in 2005 and been exhibited widely as part of art festivals, group exhibitions and solo shows, including a 2004 solo exhibition at Cairo's Townhouse Gallery, and as part of the travelling group exhibition She Who Tells a Story: Women Photographers from Iran and the Arab World at the Museum of Fine Arts, Boston, Carnegie Museum of Art, National Museum of Women in the Arts, and the Ackland Art Museum, between 2013 and 2019.
 Four prints from The Metro are in the permanent collection of the Museum of Fine Arts, Boston.